tedunderwood/genre/pages/README.md

 class descriptions
 ------------------
 The main class is MapPages.java, and that class contains instructions for use.
+For more documentation see the JavaDocs under the /doc folder.
+The index.html file under /doc will give you access to the whole documentation tree.

 More coming soon!